artyompal/markup_editor_react/README.md

 ## Music markup editor

-This is a tool to examing/create/edit markup for music scores.
+This is a tool for examining/creating/editing markup for music sheets.